iobroker-community-adapters/ioBroker.chromecast/README.md

   * pause
   * play url (chromecast.0.`<your chromecast name>`.player.url2play)
     * tested with MP3
+    * when the url does not start with http then assume that this is a local file
+      * export file via ioBroker web server
     * it does not support list files such as .m3u

 What is missing?